wh0amitz/PetitPotato/README.md

 ## Update on 2023/03/14

 PetitPotam does not work on newer versions of Windows due to the limitations of related patches.
 However, setting AuthnLevel to `RPC_C_AUTHN_LEVEL_PKT_PRIVACY` via `RpcBindingSetAuthInfoW` before calling EFS works on latest systems.
+> In December 2021, Microsoft released a patch for a different EFSRPC vulnerability: CVE-2021-43217.
+As part of the remediation for that issue, Microsoft implemented some hardening measures on EFSRPC communication.
+In particular, EFSRPC clients would need to use RPC_C_AUTHN_LEVEL_PKT_PRIVACY when using EFSRPC.
+If the client fails to do so, then the client is rejected and a Windows application event is generated.

-At present, the project can perfectly elevate to SYSTEM authority on Windows 21H2 10.0.20348.1547
+At present, the project can perfectly elevate to SYSTEM on Windows 21H2 10.0.20348.1547.

 ![image-20221030165055659](/images/image-20221030165155659.png)